sg0905/data-analytics-project/Food Reorder Prediction/README.md

 ## **Data Preprocessing**

 **Choosing Required Columns:** Only the necessary columns relevant to the prediction task were selected.
 **Handling Null Values:** Missing data was addressed using appropriate strategies.

 ## **Handling Specific Attributes:**
 **Age:** Processed and binned into categories for better analysis.
 **Gender:** Categorical values were encoded.
 **Marital Status:** Converted to numerical format for modeling.
 **Occupation:** Encoded based on types of occupation.
 **Monthly Income:** Handled for better representation in the model.
 **Educational Qualifications:** Transformed into a numerical format.
 **Feedback:** Feedback data was cleaned and encoded.
 **Pin Code:** Processed to extract useful information about location.
 **Output:** Binary classification target indicating whether the customer will reorder.
-**Data Splitting:** The dataset was split into training and testing sets.00 **Oversampling:** Oversampling techniques (such as SMOTE) were applied to handle class imbalance.
+**Data Splitting:** The dataset was split into training and testing sets.
-Machine Learning Models
+**Oversampling:** Oversampling techniques were applied to handle class imbalance.

+## **Machine Learning Models**

-## **Several machine learning models were tested to find the best performer:**
+**Several machine learning models were tested to find the best performer:**

 **Decision Tree:** Simple and interpretable, but not the best accuracy.
 **Random Forest:** Provided the highest accuracy among all models.
 **SVM (Support Vector Machine):** Strong performance, but not as accurate as Random Forest.
 **XGBoost Classifier:** Powerful model but slightly less accurate than Random Forest.

 ## **Best Performing Model**
 **Random Forest:** Achieved the highest accuracy in predicting repeat orders.

 **Model Testing**
 After training, the Random Forest model was tested on unseen data to evaluate its performance.

 **Data Preprocessor Design**
 A custom data preprocessor was designed to handle new inputs efficiently, ensuring the data pipeline is streamlined for future predictions.